 How can I cater to the Honey & Mumford Learning Styles in my teaching?

-According to indepth research on each learning style, there are few techniques that learners from each style prefer.
+According to in-depth research on each learning style, there are a few techniques that learners from each style prefer.

-It is known that Activists prefer learning activities that include brainstorming, problem-solving, group discussion, puzzles, competitions, role-play, etc. This enables them to think deeper as they enjoy work that involves them to concentrate and offers a challenge.
+It is known that Activists prefer learning activities that include brainstorming, problem-solving, group discussion, puzzles, competitions, role-play, etc. This enables them to think deeper as they enjoy work that involves them concentrating and offers a challenge.

-Theorists on the other hand prefer learning activities which includes models, statistics, stories, quotes, background information, applying concepts theoretically etc. These types of learners are interested in understanding the theory behind each activity.
+On the other hand, Theorists prefer learning activities that include models, statistics, stories, quotes, background information, applying concepts theoretically etc. These types of learners are interested in understanding the theory behind each activity.
 They like to think through things and understand their implications in reality.

-Pragmatic learners learn better through taking time to think about how to apply learning in reality, case studies, problem-solving and discussion.
+Pragmatic learners learn better by taking time to think about how to apply learning in reality, case studies, problem-solving and discussion.
 They dislike games and abstract theories.
-They want to know the technique to apply all they learn in real life situations.
+They want to know the technique of how to apply all they learn in real-life situations.

 Reflectors like paired discussions, self-analysis questionnaires, personality questionnaires, time out, observing activities, feedback from others, coaching, interviews etc. They take time out to look back and reflect on their own experiences and that of others.
-They collect first hand information and think about situations from different perspectives and eventually come to a definite conclusion.
+They collect first-hand information, think about situations from different perspectives, and eventually come to a definite conclusion.

 How do I use Honey & Mumford while teaching online?

-Another survey by Peter Honey did not reveal any particular ‘e-learning styles’, although as a result of his research he speculated that ‘Activists’ (those with an open-minded approach to learning and wish to involve themselves fully in the experience) would want the pace to be faster and want more knowledge within a limited time than ‘reflectors’ (those that prefer to stand back and view experiences from a number of different perspectives first).
+Another survey by Peter Honey did not reveal any particular ‘e-learning styles’.
+However, as a result of his research, he speculated that ‘Activists’ (those with an open-minded approach to learning and wish to involve themselves fully in the experience) would want the pace to be faster and want more knowledge within a limited time than ‘reflectors’ (those that prefer to stand back and view experiences from a number of different perspectives first).
 For instance, ‘activists’ may prefer to learn by doing or learning information from infographics.
-On the other hand, ‘reflective learners’ could learn from watching webinars, live sessions and other aids that involve other people discussing their own experience and learnings.
+On the other hand, ‘reflective learners’ could learn from watching webinars, live sessions, podcasts and other aids that involve other people discussing their own experiences and learnings.

 He also suggests that Activists might find it more difficult to motivate themselves and find time to complete the tasks than ‘Theorists’ (who like to analyse and synthesise, drawing new information into a systematic and logical theory) and ‘Pragmatists’ (experimenters, who try out new ideas and techniques to see if they will work) who are likely to be more disciplined and better at planning it into their schedules.
-Theorist learners are mostly self-driven who dive deep in topics and create hypotheses to draw conclusions.
-They’re most interested in learning more from other sources such as text books, reading lists or research papers.
+Theorist learners are mostly self-driven, dive deep into topics, and create hypotheses to draw conclusions.
+They’re most interested in learning more from sources such as textbooks, reading lists or research papers.
 Pragmatists usually prefer to learn more about practical applications of concepts they learn in the classroom.
-For instance, getting into teaching requires one to study about different learner types and learning styles, along with that, they learn about applying those theories into real life situations.
+For instance, getting into teaching requires one to study different learner types and learning styles, and along with that, they learn about applying those theories to real-life situations.

 In conclusion, every individual has a different learning style.
-In order to know, understand and use techniques to cater to different learning preferences of your learners, it is important to first know the different types.
-We hope this article has helped you in understanding the differences.
-You can also try our CPD course on Learning Styles to find out more about various models and theories of learning styles and how best to teach them.
-The AET qualification can also really assist you in understanding other aspects of teaching and learning along with the different Learning styles.
+In order to know, understand and use techniques to cater to the different learning preferences of your learners, it is important to first know the different types.
+We hope this article has helped you understand the differences and how to cater to each type of learner.
+You must enrol in our CPD course on Learning Styles to learn more about various models and theories of learning styles and how best to teach them.
+The level 3 AET qualification can also really assist you in understanding other aspects of teaching and learning along with the different Learning styles.